kengibson1111/go-stdlib/README.md

 # go-packages
-Code samples from golang's default packages. types.md is a summary of primitive types in golang.
+Code samples using golang's default packages. types.md is a summary of primitive types in golang.
 This is a collection of various public examples.
 If I am working on a project, it is easier to refer to my own repo and notes.